Home Location: IO93PR.

 of the RAFARS Field Day Team as well as the organiser for the RAFARS

 'Airfields On The Air' (AOTA) event.
 I decided that I may have something

 to offer others and became a civilian instructor for the ATC with

-1324 Sqn for Radio (what else is there!) until late 2018.
+1324 Sqn for Radio (what else is there!).
 A number of years I was very active with the East Yorkshire RAYNET Group, going out

 with the group on mainly horse riding and walking events over 9 months